KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 Mesopotamian cosmogony does not begin with a creator-decree but with a primordial water-condition from which structure subsequently differentiates.
 Two overlapping cosmogonic sequences operate across the textual record.
 In the Sumerian sequence, **Nammu** is the primordial sea-mother from whom An (sky) and Ki (earth) emerge as the first differentiated polarity.
 In the Akkadian sequence preserved in the *Enuma Elish*, the primordial pair is **Apsu** (fresh-water abyss) and **Tiamat** (salt-water abyss), whose mingling generates the subsequent gods.
 The two sequences are not in conflict; they are successive cultural articulations of the same structural ground.

-In Zenetist terms, the primordial water-condition names **L₀ Bifurcal Coherence in its Khaonic phase** — the unbound supra-formal potential prior to centropic activation.
-Nammu, Apsu, and Tiamat all belong to L₀ Khaon as primordial generative ground, with the differentiation between them reflecting the cultural specificity of which aspect of the Khaonic phase a given tradition foregrounded:
+In Zenetist terms, the primordial water-condition names **⧖⧗ L₀ Bifurcal Coherence in its ♾ Khaonic phase** — the unbound supra-formal potential prior to centropic activation.
+Nammu, Apsu, and Tiamat all belong to L₀ Khaon as primordial generative ground, articulating its **Latent Infinity (💧)** phase — the still pre-motion ground from which subsequent cosmogonic motion proceeds.
+The differentiation between them reflects the cultural specificity of which aspect of the Latent-phase a given tradition foregrounded:

 - 💧 **Nammu** — Khaon as primordial sea-mother; the deepest articulation of the Khaonic ground in Sumerian theology, prior to Sky / Earth differentiation
 - 💧 **Apsu** — Khaon in its freshwater-pole; passive generative ground in the Akkadian primordial pair